Second wind

-Second wind is a phenomenon in endurance sports, such as marathons or road running, whereby an athlete who is out of breath and too tired to continue (known as "hitting the wall"), finds the strength to press on at top performance with less exertion.
+Second wind is a phenomenon in endurance sports, such as marathons or road running, whereby an athlete who is out of breath and too tired to continue (known as "hitting the wall") finds the strength to press on at top performance with less exertion.
 The feeling may be similar to that of a "runner's high", the most obvious difference being that the runner's high occurs after the race is over.
-In muscle glycogenoses (muscle GSDs), an inborn error of carbohydrate metabolism impairs either the formation or utilization of muscle glycogen.
-As such, those with muscle glycogenoses do not need to do prolonged exercise to experience "hitting the wall".
-Instead, signs of exercise intolerance, such as an inappropriate rapid heart rate response to exercise, are experienced from the beginning of an activity, and some muscle GSDs can achieve second wind within about 10 minutes from the beginning of the aerobic activity, such as walking.

 In experienced athletes, "hitting the wall" is conventionally believed to be due to the body's glycogen stores being depleted, with "second wind" occurring when fatty acids become the predominant source of energy.
-The delay between "hitting the wall" and "second wind" occurring, has to do with the slow speed at which fatty acids sufficiently produce ATP (energy); with fatty acids taking approximately 10 minutes, whereas muscle glycogen is considerably faster at about 30 seconds.
+The delay between "hitting the wall" and "second wind" occurring has to do with the slow speed at which fatty acids sufficiently produce ATP (energy), with fatty acids taking approximately 10 minutes, whereas muscle glycogen is considerably faster at about 30 seconds.
 Some scientists believe the second wind to be a result of the body finding the proper balance of oxygen to counteract the buildup of lactic acid in the muscles.
 Others claim second winds are due to endorphin production.

 Heavy breathing during exercise also provides cooling for the body.
 After some time the veins and capillaries dilate and cooling takes place more through the skin, so less heavy breathing is needed.
 The increase in the temperature of the skin can be felt at the same time as the "second wind" takes place.

 Documented experiences of the second wind go back at least 100 years, when it was taken to be a commonly held fact of exercise.
 The phenomenon has come to be used as a metaphor for continuing on with renewed energy past the point thought to be one's prime, whether in other sports, careers, or life in general.